devrohaan/kick-off-NLP-Natural_Language_Processing-Python/README.md

 > *Hold the Vision, Trust the Process.*

 # Natural Language Processing: A Py Kick-off Digest!
-*A computer could be considered intelligent if it could carry on a conversation with a human being without the human realizing they were talking to a machine. -Alan Turing*
+"*A computer could be considered intelligent if it could carry on a conversation with a human being without the human realizing they were talking to a machine. -Alan Turing*"
 ###### Natural Language Processing in Python.

 **Why?**